Our Verdict

 So, if you want to customize your sales page beyond a point, you’ll have to custom code or use a specialized landing page builder.

-Having said that, the page builder is super easy to use, and you can create simple, good-looking pages very quickly.
+Otherwise, the page builder is super easy to use, and you can create simple, good-looking pages very quickly.

 So, if you want to create unique sales pages for your marketing campaigns or test different versions of your sales page against each other, this feature will be handy.